santaclous112/react-ssr-setup/README.md

 ## Installation

-As a general recommendation you should create a **fork** of this project first or use GitHub's [use this template](https://github.com/manuelbieh/react-ssr-setup/generate) function so you can adjust it to your own needs, add all the dependencies you need and commit everything back into your own repository.
+As a general recommendation you should create a **fork** of this project first or use GitHub's [use this template] function so you can adjust it to your own needs, add all the dependencies you need and commit everything back into your own repository.

 Once you've forked the repository here on Github, clone it, `cd` into the directory and run `yarn` (or `npm install`) on your command line to install all the dependencies.
 You're ready to go now!

 ## Usage

 There are npm scripts for all the relevant things.
 The server will always be started on port 8500 unless otherwise specified in `process.env.PORT`.
 You can use a `.env` file to specify env vars.
-If you want to use them in your client side code, don't forget to add them in [config/env.js](config/env.js#L37).
+If you want to use them in your client side code, don't forget to add them in [config/env.js]

 ### Noteworthy scripts: